 Since I’m going to be speaking about a subject which I’ve never personally experienced, I want to preface my response with the words of our sages, who remind us, “Do not judge your fellow until you are in his place.”
 (Pirkei Avos)

 That being said, the best response I have to God creating a person with a sexual and emotional desires that He forbids her to fulfill (in any way) is to remember that we live in a world where bad things happen to good people.
 Now why bad things happen to good people is a discussion in and of itself, and people spend entire lifetimes grappling with this difficult issue.
-(I will write more about this in a future post as there’s only so much I can cover in one entry.)

 Not only that, being created with a sexual/emotional desire that one can never fulfill creates two challenges – first, the living without and longing for that which you can never have, and second, the need to exhibit a tremendous amount of self-control.